m-ruiz21/School-Notes/CSCE 470 - Info Storage and Retrieval/Week 1/Class 02 - Search Basics.md

+## Basic Search Vocabulary

+### "Front-end" vocabulary
+- **Information need** - the users need for the information. i.e. A user wanting a throwback rap album.
+- **Query** - the users actual request for their information need. i.e. the Spotify search "GKMC Kendrick Lamar"
+- **Query Representation** - how we represent the query in our actual querying function.
+Could be a bunch of key words in a query, conditions for a filter, or even just the query string.

+### "Back-end" vocabulary
+- **Comparison Function** - function that is going to assess the similarity / dissimilarity between two pieces of information.
+- **Documents** - the actual information being stored / queried.
+- **Document Representation** - How we represent the document in our index / storage.
+Could be a dictionary, relational database, NoSQL object, etc.
+- **Index** - how we store documents to eventually query.

+## Information Need
+Classic information retrieval (IR) is based around "information need".
+So, we need to identify what the user wants.
+Is the informational need:
+- **Informational**?
+Do I want to learn more about the subject?
+- **Transactional**?
+Do I want to buy something related to the subject?
+- **Navigational**?
+Do I want to find things related to the subject?

+## Querying
 At this point in the class, we decide that our store currently only supports Boolean queries and the queries will be run to search lyrics.

 >Example: karma, love OR song, Taylor AND Swift, Taylor AND (NOT Swift), etc.